Orlando Forgery Defense Lawyer

 Another defense to forgery is a lack of knowledge that the instrument was forged.
 This is a common defense when charged with uttering a forged document.
 If you had no idea that the document was fake, there is no way that you have the intent to defraud another person if you thought the document was real.
 One final defense to forgery is insanity.
 If a person lacks the mental capacity to understand what they did was wrong when they forged or used a forged instrument, they cannot be held accountable for their actions.

 Serving as trial consultants, co-counsel, and speaking at educational events, the criminal defense attorneys at the O’Mara Law Group are recognized statewide for their skill in criminal defense matters.
-If you are in need of an experienced criminal defense attorney, call or contact our office in Orlando today for a free consultation of your case.
+If you are in need of an experienced Orlando criminal lawyer, call or contact our office today for a free consultation of your case.